Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 Patches the specified global PublicDelegatedPrefix resource with the data included in the request.
 This method supports PATCH semantics and uses JSON merge patch format and processing rules.
 */
 await gapi.client.compute.globalPublicDelegatedPrefixes.patch({ project: "project", publicDelegatedPrefix: "publicDelegatedPrefix",  });

 /*
+Retrieves the list of all VM Extension Policy resources available to the specified project.
+To prevent failure, it's recommended that you set the `returnPartialSuccess` parameter to `true`.
+*/
+await gapi.client.compute.globalVmExtensionPolicies.aggregatedList({ project: "project",  });

+/*
+Purge scoped resources (zonal policies) from a global VM extension policy, and then delete the global VM extension policy.
+Purge of the scoped resources is a pre-condition of the global VM extension policy deletion.
+The deletion of the global VM extension policy happens after the purge rollout is done, so it's not a part of the LRO.
+It's an automatic process that triggers in the backend.
+*/
+await gapi.client.compute.globalVmExtensionPolicies.delete({ globalVmExtensionPolicy: "globalVmExtensionPolicy", project: "project",  });

+/*
+Gets details of a global VM extension policy.
+*/
+await gapi.client.compute.globalVmExtensionPolicies.get({ globalVmExtensionPolicy: "globalVmExtensionPolicy", project: "project",  });

+/*
+Creates a new project level GlobalVmExtensionPolicy.
+*/
+await gapi.client.compute.globalVmExtensionPolicies.insert({ project: "project",  });

+/*
+Lists global VM extension policies.
+*/
+await gapi.client.compute.globalVmExtensionPolicies.list({ project: "project",  });

+/*
+Updates a global VM extension policy.
+*/
+await gapi.client.compute.globalVmExtensionPolicies.update({ globalVmExtensionPolicy: "globalVmExtensionPolicy", project: "project",  });

+/*
 Deletes an HaController in the specified project.